 Attending and arranging, where necessary, any safeguarding meetings that occur during the remote learning period.

-Liaising with the ICT technicians to ensure that all technology used for remote learning is suitable for its purpose and will protect students online.
+Liaising with the ICT technicians to ensure that all technology used for remote learning is suitable for its purpose and will protect pupils online.

-Identifying vulnerable students who may be at risk if they are learning remotely.
+Identifying vulnerable pupils who may be at risk if they are learning remotely.

-Ensuring that child protection plans are enforced while the student is learning remotely and liaising with the headteacher and other organisations to make alternate arrangements for students who are at a high risk, where required.
+Ensuring that child protection plans are enforced while the pupil is learning remotely and liaising with the headteacher and other organisations to make alternate arrangements for pupils who are at a high risk, where required.

-Identifying the level of support or intervention required while students learn remotely and ensuring appropriate measures are in place.
+Identifying the level of support or intervention required while pupils learn remotely and ensuring appropriate measures are in place.

-Liaising with relevant individuals to ensure vulnerable students receive the support required during the period of remote working ensuring all safeguarding incidents are adequately recorded and reported.
+Liaising with relevant individuals to ensure vulnerable pupils receive the support required during the period of remote working ensuring all safeguarding incidents are adequately recorded and reported.

 The SENCO is responsible for:

-Liaising with the ICT technicians to ensure that the technology used for remote learning is accessible to all students and that reasonable adjustments are made where required.
+Liaising with the ICT technicians to ensure that the technology used for remote learning is accessible to all pupils and that reasonable adjustments are made where required.

-Ensuring that students with EHC plans continue to have their needs met while learning remotely and liaising with the headteacher and other organisations to make any alternate arrangements for students with EHC plans and IHPs.
+Ensuring that pupils with EHC plans continue to have their needs met while learning remotely and liaising with the headteacher and other organisations to make any alternate arrangements for pupils with EHC plans and IHPs.

-Identifying the level of support or intervention that is required while students with SEND learn remotely.
+Identifying the level of support or intervention that is required while pupils with SEND learn remotely.

-Ensuring that the provision put in place for students with SEND is monitored for effectiveness throughout the duration of the remote learning period.
+Ensuring that the provision put in place for pupils with SEND is monitored for effectiveness throughout the duration of the remote learning period.

-The ATLP Operations & Estates and IT Team are responsible for:

-Arranging the procurement of any equipment or technology required for staff to teach remotely and for students to learn from home.

-Ensuring value for money when arranging the procurement of equipment or technology.

-Ensuring that the school has adequate insurance to cover all remote working arrangements.

-The ICT technicians are responsible for:
+The Entrust ICT technicians are responsible for:

 Overseeing that all school-owned electronic devices used for remote learning have adequate anti-virus software and malware protection installed, have a secure connection, can recover lost work, and allow for audio and visual material to be recorded, where required.